Trailside Tiramisu | Backpacking Dessert Recipe

 HOME

-• Put all ingredients, except the vanilla wafers, in a mixing bowl.
+• Put all dry ingredients, except the vanilla wafers, in a mixing bowl.
 See meal prep tip below.

 • Stir to mix well making sure the cocoa and coffee are evenly distributed throughout the mixture.